mollymori3/DSOR651_project/README.md

 1.    *n_estimators* --   the number of trees in each random forest
 2.    *max_depth* --  the maximum vertical levels of the tree
 3.    *min_samples_split* --  the minimum number of samples required to split a node
-4.    *n_partitions* --  the number of random trees to be ran in parallel
+4.    *n_partitions* --  the number of random trees to run in parallel

 ## 3. Background
 To build this algorithm, I first learned how to use `RandomForestClassifier()` from Python's `sklearn.ensemble` package given an arbitrary numerical dataset.
 I explored the various hyperparameters, as defined above, and decided on *accuracy* as my metric of choice for the model.